How Was Asbestos Used in Electrical Panels and Wiring?

 The electricity for a building is received and distributed through a device called an electrical panel or distribution box.
 Electrical current produces heat, and if not grounded properly, it can arc and cause a fire or electrocution injury.
 In the early 1900s, as electricity became popular in the United States, manufacturers sought materials that could make electrical supply and distribution systems safer.

 Asbestos became a favored solution thanks to the fibrous mineral’s resistance to heat and electricity, low cost and the ease with which manufacturers could mix it into cement, millboard, plastic, cloth and paper.
-Though company executives knew of the harmful effects of inhaling asbestos dust as far back as the 1930s and 1940s, the link between asbestos exposure and diseases, such as asbestosis and mesothelioma, was not made public until decades later.
+Though company executives knew of the harmful effects of inhaling asbestos dust as far back as the 1930s and 1940s, the link between asbestos exposure and diseases, such as asbestosis and mesothelioma, was not made public until the 1970s and 1980s.

 “Asbestos lumber” was a type of easily workable asbestos-containing cement marketed as a fireproof alternative to wood boards.
 “Ebonized” asbestos lumber was treated with a special compound to make it resistant to moisture as well.

-Simple sheets of asbestos cement could be placed in between electrical components as shielding, and asbestos cement could also be formed into arc chutes that completely enclose switch equipment.
+Simple sheets of asbestos cement could be placed in between electrical components as shielding.
+Asbestos cement could also be formed into arc chutes that completely enclosed switch equipment.

-Manufacturers often shaped asbestos cement to fit specific electrical components, removing the need to install extra parts for shielding.
+Manufacturers often shaped asbestos cement to fit specific electrical components.
+This removed the need to install extra parts for shielding.

 Pieces of asbestos insulation paper, also known as flash guards, were used to line the inside of many electrical boxes.
 Asbestos paper products are highly vulnerable to wear and tear, creating a higher asbestos exposure risk.

-Asbestos was sometimes used to fireproof and insulate individual wires.
-Fraying wire insulation can easily release dangerous asbestos fibers.
+Asbestos was used to fireproof and insulate individual wires.
+Fraying asbestos wiring can easily release dangerous asbestos fibers.